-- Yes, you can file the petition.
-In evaluating the petition, as a general matter, USCIS looks to the law of the place where the marriage took place when determining whether it is valid for immigration law purposes.
+- Yes.
+In evaluating a Petition, as a general matter, USCIS looks to the law of the place where the marriage took place when determining whether it is valid for immigration law purposes.
 That general rule is subject to some limited exceptions under which federal immigration agencies historically have considered the law of the state of residence in addition to the law of the state of celebration of the marriage.
 Whether those exceptions apply may depend on individual, fact-specific circumstances.
-If necessary, we may provide further guidance on this question going forward.
+If necessary, we will be happy to provide further guidance on this question if applicable.

 - USCIS will reopen those petitions or applications that were denied solely because of DOMA section 3.
-If such a case is known to them or brought to their attention, USCIS will reconsider its prior decision, as well as reopen associated applications to the extent they were also denied as a result of the denial of the Form I-130 (such as concurrently filed Forms I-485).
+If such a case is known to them or brought to their attention, USCIS will reconsider its prior decision, as well as reopen associated applications to the extent they were also denied as a result of the denial (such as concurrently filed Forms I-485).

 - USCIS will identify denials of I-130 petitions that occurred on the basis of DOMA section 3 after February 23, 2011.
 USCIS will also an effort to notify you (the petitioner), at your last known address, of the reopening and request updated information in support of your petition.
 If you have not received a notice please contact Amerilawgroup for details on proceeding; there is no charge for this consultation.